Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

 LOW level in both directions, otherwise when both the drain and source rise to a HIGH level there is a high-impedance between the drain and source of each switched-on transistor.
-In the latter case, the transistors act as a level shifter as SDAH and SCLH are pulled-up to V DD1 and SDA and SCL are pulled-up to V DD2 .
+In the latter case, the transistors act as a level shifter as SDAH and SCLH are pulled-up to VDD1 and SDA and SCL are pulled-up to VDD2 .
 During F/S-mode speed, a bridge on one of the Hs-mode masters connects the SDAH and SCLH lines to the corresponding SDA and SCL lines thus permitting Hs-mode devices to communicate with F/S-mode devices at slower speeds.
 Arbitration and